| Understanding the white powderVisiting a cocaine factory in the Sierra Nevada of Colombia

 baskets where the coca leaves distil in gasoline, sulphuric acid,

+permanganate of potassium and other toxic ingredients.
 Alfredo is amused by the interest of travellers in

 the cocaine production.
 While the interested hikers are watching